ricardomj0499/sample_files/README.md

 # sample_files
-Just a collection of various type of file like mp3, txt, html, etc.
+Just a collection of various type of file for testing.
+Current Type of files:
+- txt
+- mp3
+- mp4
+- html
+- js
+- css